khameelbm/microfiniteR/README.md

     ["R for Finite Element Analyses of Size-dependent Microscale Structures"](https://www.springer.com/gp/book/9789811370137).
     It is a collection of functions to assist in the computations of bending, free vibration and bucking analyses of microscale beams and plates.
-    The finite element models are based on the Timoshenko beam and Kirchhoff plate theories within the framework of the modified couple stress theory.
+    The finite element models are based on the Timoshenko beam and Kirchhoff plate formulations within the framework of the modified couple stress theory.

 # Installation
 The package installation requires base R, the RStudio IDE and the devtools package.